-The EPO Administrative Council has decided to amend Rule 164 EPC, thereby lifting the bar on having additional searches carried out in the European regional phase when the EPO considers the application to lack unity of invention.
-The decision can be read in full by following this link.
+The Administrative Council of the European Patent Office (EPO) has decided to amend Rule 164 EPC, thereby lifting the bar on having additional searches carried out in the European regional phase when the EPO considers the application to lack unity of invention.

 European regional phase applications are subject to a supplementary European search if the EPO was not the International Searching Authority (ISA).
 Under current rules, in cases where the EPO finds a lack of unity when performing the supplementary European search, it will search only the invention that appears first, and the applicant is not provided with an opportunity to pay additional search fees to have the unsearched inventions searched.
 Applicants can only pursue the unsearched inventions in the European regional phase via one or more divisional applications.